mkp5567/IST256-CBE-Project/README.md

 * From there input 127.0.0.1:3000 into your browsers searchbar
 * This should bring you to the Home Page
 * Add (-) and the branch names to the end of 127.0.0.1:3000 to navigate to the other pages
-* Branches include appetizers, entrees, desserts, about-us, checkout
+* Branches include merchapp, entree, dessert, about-us, checkout, merch
 * Member Assignments: homepage/Javod - appetizers, entrees, desserts/Anily - about-us/Mia - checkout/Ethan